The wait is almost over.

 The other food truck, Rolly Macaroni, serves up all sorts of mac and cheese favorites with a twist.
 It’s a subtle nod to the Wilderness Resorts and Waterparks roots in Wisconsin.

-Soaky has a total of seven stations for food, beverage and cocktail.
+Soaky has a total of seven stations for food and beverage.

 Additional shops and features at Soaky Mountain Waterpark